Rdfing/poreTranAdsFoam/README.md

 <img src="https://render.githubusercontent.com/render/math?math=N_{des}=k_{des}Y_{j}^{ads}.">

-Sucess of the application of the model requires inverse modeling of the kinetic parameters of the adsorption.
+The success of the application of the model requires inverse modeling of the kinetic parameters of the adsorption.

-Further detailes are provided in the incoming manuscript.
+Further details are provided in the incoming manuscript.

-Lumped version of the solver is coming too
+A lumped version of the solver is coming too

 ## Prerequisites
 OpenFOAM-v1912